diefenbach/django-lfs/docs/user/catalog/products.rst

   product.
   to enter the related products on each side of the relation.
-* Optionally you can filter the available products with the text (name) and selectbox (categories) on top of the page.
+* Optionally you can filter the available products with the text (name) and select box (categories) on top of the page.
 * You can also navigate through the available products by clicking on the ``First``, ``Previous``, ``Next``, ``Last`` links.